 All the patients who are considered for surgery for Acid reflux are scheduled for esophageal manometry and 24 hr pH Impedance study.
 These investigations are needed to give us all the detailed information regarding the functioning of your food pipe and the lower esophageal sphincter (the LES valve).
 It will also confirm the diagnosis of GERD, will give us the details of its severity.
 Thus it will ensure us about the results of the surgery.
 Some modifications in the surgery are also done based on these tests to give you the best outcomes after surgery.

-Once you are completely put to sleep and the anesthetist doctor says all in control, the surgical team starts their action.
+Once you are completely put to sleep and the anesthetist doctor says all is under control, the surgical team starts their action.

 Then, the team prepares all the gadgets.
 This includes the laparoscopic system and the energy source.
 The laparoscopic system includes the camera, a laparoscope, a light source cable, and an insufflating tube to fill Co2 gas in your tummy.
 All this is pre-sterilized by a special method called ETO sterilization.
 The energy source is the device that will help in doing the surgery in a bloodless manner.